Washington race riot of 1919: Causes

 Economic competition connects to the previous cause.
 Due to the influx of black southerners to northern towns (the Great Migration), many different economic and social changes were occurring.
 One example is that companies could hire black workers and pay them less than their white counterparts, which many opted to do.
 This unequal pay was unfair but not uncommon.
 Richard B. Freeman, a professor at Harvard, describes this situation in the 1960s in the quote, “blacks had markedly lower incomes than whites, on average and within comparable occupational or educational groups”.
 This situation also caused lots of race tension because white workers were losing their jobs to newly residential black workers.
 Violence levels due to race-related motives were already high.
 The increasing competition of the job market increased the severity and number of these events.
 Barbra Foley writes about the negative conditions in the North for black citizens.
 She writes, “Robert Russa Moton, counseled African American troops in France to go back to the rural South after the war, warning them of the dangers and poverty-stricken conditions they would face in such northern centers as New York", advising black troops to continue to live in the South after the war.
 While the conditions in the Northern United States were far from perfect, there were far more opportunities.

 Race prejudice, economic competition, political corruption and exploitation of negro voters, police inefficiency, newspaper lies about black crime, unpunished crimes against African Americans, housing, and the divergent experiences of whites and blacks during WWI were important causes of this event.
 All of these factors, most importantly race prejudice and economic competition, prove themselves as crucial in the build-up of the Washington Race Riot.
 These events were occurring in Washington as well as around all of the United States.
 White people’s anger at blacks due to the color of their skin as well as the changes that were occurring in the nation lead to their many outbursts of violence.
 These detrimental activities usually included lynchings, which the Call describes in an article written in the summer of 1919.
 It states, “Not until our black brothers are free to walk the streets of American cities unmolested, not until they have free access to all callings and professions, not until they are free to organize politically in the South and to vote without being clubbed and shot, will this country be anything else than an autocracy to them”.
-Events like the clubbings and shootings the news source describe the atmosphere of the racist United States as seen during this time.
+Events like the clubbings and shootings the news source describe the atmosphere of the United States as seen during this time.
 These events eventually escalated to large-scale attacks such as the Race Riot of 1919 in Washington.